Skip to content

 liquid oil

 Typical ranges: Physical crude density varies by grade (~800–950 kg/m³, light vs heavy); a serious primary density was NOT FOUND in this pass, so density is omitted.
-Energy per physical barrel is an estimate (~5.6–6.3 GJ) and is NOT the same as 'boe' (fixed 5.8 MMBTU convention).
+The energy in one physical barrel of crude is therefore not available either: it would take a density we do not have.
+It is in any case NOT the same quantity as 'boe' (fixed 5.8 MMBTU convention).

 • Crude oil is not a single substance: density and energy content vary by grade (API gravity).
-Any barrel↔energy or volume↔mass figure for crude is an ESTIMATE, not a measured property of a specific oil.
+No sourced density exists for generic crude, so volume↔mass and volume↔energy answer 'not available' rather than estimating; the energy per kilogram is a global default, not a property of a specific oil.

 • A physical barrel of crude is NOT the same as 'boe' (barrel of oil equivalent), which is a fixed 5.8 MMBTU energy-equivalence convention.